-In the case we’re looking at below, the plaintiff relied on standing dead timber to help maintain privacy from his neighbor.
+In the Connecticut decision we’re examining today, the plaintiff relied on standing dead timber to help maintain privacy from his neighbor.
 The court appeared to recognize that the elimination of the standing dead trees contributed to a substantial diminution of her property value, even while acknowledging that the trees themselves had no value.
 It’s not a New Hampshire case, but then there is a dearth of cases nationwide where the wrongfully cut trees were ornamental in nature and yet very dead even before tasting the ax.
 We were glad enough to find this one.
 The decision suggests that an action alleging loss of privacy may be the strongest case of all.

 Caciopoli v.
 Lebowitz, 131 Conn.App.
 306 (Court of Appeals, Connecticut, 2011).
 Dominic Caciopoli was a man who liked his privacy.
 He bought his place because it was isolated and private, surrounded by forest on all sides except for one area of the lot though which his driveway passed.
 A short while later, Jeffrey Lebowitz bought the place next door.
 His house was about 100 yards from Dom’s, and the area between the residences was wooded, affording each privacy from the other.

 A few months after moving in, Jeff hired a tree service to clear standing dead trees from the wooded area between the two homes.
-Jeff believed the dead, but he didn’t check that carefully.
+Jeff believed the dead trees were on his land, but he didn’t check that carefully.
 The tree service removed all the dead timber, both standing and on the ground, some small saplings, and a few larger trees to provide more sunlight and enlarge the areas surrounding his house.
-Of course, it turns out that virtually all of what was cut belonged to Dom.
+Of course, it turns out that virtually all of what was cut really belonged to Dom.

 When Dom came home to find that his natural privacy barrier had been clear-cut, he was not happy.
 He went to Jeff’s front door and expressed his displeasure, pointing out the actual property line in the process.
 Nevertheless, the next day, the tree service returned and finished the job.
 The removal of the trees and brush left Jeff with an unobstructed view of Dom’s house.